-Unless the Court orders otherwise, within fourteen (14) days after the estate is fully administered and the Court has discharged any trustee serving in the case, the debtor or trustee shall file and serve upon the United States Trustee a closing report substantially in the form available on the Court’s website (http://www.nysb.uscourts.gov/sites/default/files/3022-1-report.docx).
+Unless the Court orders otherwise, within fourteen (14) days after the estate is fully administered and the Court has discharged any trustee serving in the case, the debtor, trustee or estate representative must file and serve upon the United States Trustee a closing report substantially in the form available on the Court’s website (http://www.nysb.uscourts.gov/sites/default/files/3022-1-report.docx).

 This rule was amended in 2009 to change the time period from fifteen (15) to fourteen (14) days.
 The purpose of the amendment was to conform the time period in this rule to the 2009 time-related amendments to the Federal Rules of Bankruptcy Procedure.
 Throughout the Bankruptcy Rules, as well as the Local Bankruptcy Rules, most time periods that are shorter than thirty (30) days were changed so that the number of days is in multiples of seven (7), thereby reducing the likelihood that time periods will end on a Saturday or Sunday.